-What I discovered is that this type of bike is really cool and many models are very affordable.
+What I discovered is that this type of bike is really cool and many models are very affordable in the under $500 – $1,000 price range.
 Whether you’re also new to this type of bike or are just looking for a good entry level folding bike, then keep reading for more information.

 This guide is designed to be a useful tool in learning exactly what to look for when you venture out to purchase your very first folding bicycle.
 Do not think that you have to sacrifice all of the aspects that have made you fall in love with cycling in the first place because you have decided to invest in a folder.
 If cycling has become a way of life for you – or at the very least, an integral part of how you transport yourself between point A and point B, the folder can be yet another tool to make your life glide more easily.